Advanced CompositesFind a programme

-This CDT, which is funded by the EPSRC, produces highly skilled leaders.
-Fully-funded studentships are available to UK and EU applicants.
+This CDT produces highly skilled leaders.
 Core engineering modules lay the foundations and stretch your understanding of core materials, manufacturing and computational analysis, including experimental and theoretical elements of composites engineering and science.
 An integrated transferable skills training programme is also included, covering communication, career development and translational research skills.
-Collaborating with industrial partners (eg Rolls-Royce) and world-leading international expertise (eg University of Limerick), produces an exciting integrated programme enabling you to become a leader.
+Collaborating with industrial partners (eg Rolls-Royce) and world-leading international expertise (eg University of Limerick), produces an exciting integrated programme enabling you to become a leader in this field.

 - UK/EU: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Enhanced EPSRC studentships covering fees and living costs are available to UK/EU students.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The structure of the four-year PhD programme is shown below; please also view the CDT website for more information.
 Throughout the degree you will have access to world-leading experts and industrial engagement, providing you with the opportunity to learn about real-world challenges and how they are tackled by industry.

 Year 1 – Taught/Research Component